 39. Bolton Abbey

 One of Yorkshire’s best outdoor attractions, Bolton Abbey is the perfect place to take the family.
-Whether you’re going exploring, enjoying one of their welly walks with all the activities they bring or just having a picnic beside the river, it’s a scenic spot that promises a great day out.
-And let’s not forget the ruins of the 12th century Priory, which will give you a unique glimpse into the past.
+Whether you’re going exploring, enjoying one of their welly walks with all the activities they bring or just having a picnic beside the river, it’s a scenic spot that promises a great day out for all ages.
+And let’s not forget the ruins of the 12th-century Priory, which will give you a unique glimpse into the past from every angle.

 Bolton Abbey, Skipton, North Yorkshire, BD23 6EX